Developing downtown: John Henry's steakhouse and more renovations to the 200 block

 One of the most noticeable changes will be John Henry’s Grill at 233 Broad St.

-"It's going to be a comfortable casual restaurant with more of a steakhouse theme," restaurateur Eric Tant said.
+“It’s going to be a comfortable casual restaurant with more of a steakhouse theme,” restaurant owner Eric Tant said.

-The restaurant will bring in an American grill cuisine lunch with burgers and smoked wings -- what Tant refers to as good, comfortable food.
-There will be a full salad bar, a little larger than the salad bar at Knucklehead's in Rockmart, which is also owned by Tant.
+The restaurant will bring in an American grill cuisine lunch with burgers and smoked wings — what Tant refers to as good, comfortable food.
+There will be a full salad bar, a little larger than the salad bar at Knucklehead Cafe in Rockmart, which is also owned by Tant.

 He said he’s always been interested in having a restaurant in Rome and believes there is no place better to take that step than the 200 block of Broad Street.